troglobit/finit/doc/plugins.md

 Hooks
 -----

+In the below listings, the first label is the hook point for a C plugin, the second is the condition name and hook script path.

 ### Bootstrap Hooks

-* `HOOK_BANNER`: The very first point at which a plugin can run.
+* `HOOK_BANNER`, `hook/sys/banner`: The very first point at which a plugin can run.
 Intended to be used as a banner replacement.
   Essentially this runs just before entering runlevel S.  Assume nothing is available, so be prepared to use absolute paths, etc.

-* `HOOK_ROOTFS_UP`: When `finit.conf` has been read and `/` has is
+* `HOOK_ROOTFS_UP`, `hook/mount/root`: When `finit.conf` has been read
-  mounted — very early
+  and `/` has is mounted — very early

+* `HOOK_MOUNT_ERROR`, `hook/mount/error`: executed if `mount -a` fails

+* `HOOK_MOUNT_POST`, `hook/mount/post`: always executed after `mount -a`

-* `HOOK_BASEFS_UP`: All of `/etc/fstab` is mounted, swap is available and default init signals are setup
+* `HOOK_BASEFS_UP`, `hook/mount/all`: All of `/etc/fstab` is mounted,
+  swap is available and default init signals are setup

-* `HOOK_NETWORK_UP`: System bootstrap, runlevel S, has completed and networking is up (`lo` is up and the `network` script has run)
+* `HOOK_NETWORK_UP`, `hook/net/up`: System bootstrap, runlevel S, has
+  completed and networking is up (`lo` is up and the `network` script has run)

-* `HOOK_SVC_UP`: All services in the active runlevel has been launched
+* `HOOK_SVC_UP`, `hook/svc/up`: All services in the active runlevel have been launched

-* `HOOK_SYSTEM_UP`: All services *and* everything in `/etc/finit.d`
+* `HOOK_SYSTEM_UP`, `hook/sys/up`: All services *and* everything in
-  has been launched
+  `/etc/finit.d` has been launched

 ### Runtime Hooks

-* `HOOK_SVC_RECONF`: Called when the user has changed something in the `/etc/finit.d` directory and issued `SIGHUP`.
+* `HOOK_SVC_RECONF`, N/A: Called when the user has changed something in the `/etc/finit.d` directory and issued `SIGHUP`.
 The hook is called when all modified/removed services have been stopped.
 When the hook has completed, Finit continues to start all modified and new services.

-* `HOOK_RUNLEVEL_CHANGE`: Called when the user has issued a runlevel change.
+* `HOOK_RUNLEVEL_CHANGE`, N/A: Called when the user has issued a runlevel change.
 The hook is called when services not matching the new runlevel have been been stopped.
 When the hook has completed, Finit continues to start all services in the new runlevel.

 ### Shutdown Hooks

-* `HOOK_SHUTDOWN`: Called at shutdown/reboot, right before all
+* `HOOK_SHUTDOWN`, `hook/sys/shutdown`: Called at shutdown/reboot, right
-  services are sent `SIGTERM`
+  before all services are sent `SIGTERM`

 Plugins like `tty.so` extend finit by acting on events, they are called I/O plugins and are called from the finit main loop when `poll()`